Start Here

 Find your legislators at commoncause.org/find-your-representative

-Use a template to take your first action — letters, calls, and scripts are all ready to go
+Open a template and take your first action — letters, calls, and scripts are all ready to go

 Log it in the Actions Log — every entry is a data point